Tapes of Avenatti threats highlight extortion trial closings

-NEW YORK (AP) — Michael Avenatti’s recorded threats to reduce the value of Nike’s stock if he wasn’t paid millions of dollars highlighted a prosecutor’s closing argument Tuesday at the prominent lawyer’s extortion trial.

-The taped conversation last March between Avenatti and Nike lawyers was played in Manhattan federal court even before Assistant U.S. Attorney Matthew Podolsky spoke.

-On the tape, Avenatti could be heard threatening to take $5 billion or $6 billion off the value of Nike’s stock if his demands were not met.
+On one recording, Avenatti could be heard threatening to take $5 billion or $6 billion off the value of Nike’s stock if his demands were not met.

-When the prosecutor spoke, he told jurors: “That is what extortion sounds like.”

 Closing arguments were the culmination of a three-week trial for the California lawyer who gained fame representing porn star Stormy Daniels in lawsuits against President Donald Trump.
 For a time, the 48-year-old attorney was a frequent guest on cable television programs.

+Deliberations were expected to begin Wednesday after jurors hear instructions on the law.

-Prosecutors say Avenatti threatened to use his fame to stage a news conference and deliver proof that Nike executives were corrupting college basketball by funding payments to elite young players and their families unless he was paid $25 million to conduct an internal probe of the apparel giant.
+Prosecutors say Avenatti threatened to use his fame to stage a news conference and deliver proof that Nike executives were corrupting college basketball by funding payments to elite young players and their families unless he was paid millions of dollars to conduct the internal probe.

 At the time, prosecutors say, Avenatti faced at least $11 million in debts.
 His former law firm office manager testified that finances were so desperate last March that his several employees had been evicted from their $50,000-a-month offices and were working from their homes.

-Defense lawyers say the government was trying to criminalize the kinds of negotiations that lawyers engage in every day when they aggressively represent clients.
-They were expected to offer closing arguments of their own later Tuesday on behalf of Avenatti, who has pleaded not guilty.

-In his closing, Podolsky repeatedly played recorded conversations he said prove that Avenatti was working for his own benefit in his dealings with Nike, rather than for the benefit of his client, Gary Franklin, a Los Angeles amateur basketball coach.
+In his closing, Podolsky said Avenatti was looking out for himself and his financial needs rather than his client, Gary Franklin, a Los Angeles amateur basketball coach.

 “Michael Avenatti, facing a mountain of debt, saw light at the end of the tunnel,” Podolsky said.
 “He saw a meal ticket: Gary Franklin.”